miltob/LogExpert/README.md

 Follow the [Link](https://github.com/zarunbal/LogExpert/releases/latest) and download the latest package.
 Just extract it where you want and execute the application.

 Experimental:
-Follow the [Link](https://github.com/miltob/LogExpert/releases/latest) and download the latest package.
+Follow this [Experimental version](https://github.com/miltob/LogExpert/releases/latest) and download the latest package.
 Just extract it where you want and execute the application.

 Or Install via chocolatey